UNMC_Acronym_Vert_sm_4c

 Dalbavancin

-In Spring 2019, the Pharmacy and Therapeutics Committee voted to add Dalbavancin to the formulary of the outpatient infusion center.
-Its use is currently restricted to prescribers from Infectious Diseases services only.
+In Spring 2019, the Pharmacy and Therapeutics Committee voted to add Dalbavancin to the Nebraska Medicine formulary.
+Prescribing is currently restricted to use in outpatient infusion centers or Emergency Departments by Infectious Diseases (ID) services or via ID-approved institutional pathways.

 Efficacy

 Dalbavancin is a lipoglycopeptide antibiotic derived from teicoplanin, an analog of vancomycin.
 It possesses a similar spectrum of activity to vancomycin with potent activity against Gram-positive microorganisms, including Streptococcus spp., Enterococcus spp., and both methicillin-susceptible and -resistant Staphylococcus aureus (MSSA and MRSA).
 It also has activity against some vancomycin-intermediate S. aureus (VISA).
-However, it is not active against most vancomycin-resistant Enterococcus spp. and all Gram-negative pathogens.
+However, it is not active against most vancomycin-resistant Enterococci (VRE) or any Gram-negative pathogens.
 It is currently indicated for the treatment of acute bacterial skin and skin structure infections (ABSSSIs).
 In two phase III trials that informed its approval, dalbavancin was shown to be non-inferior to intravenous (IV) vancomycin with optional switch to oral linezolid.
 Additionally, data has become available suggesting that it may also have a role in the treatment of other sources of infection, most notably osteomyelitis and endocarditis.

 Safety

 The pivotal clinical trials for the use of dalbavancin in ABSSSI showed that it was generally well tolerated, demonstrating that the majority of adverse effects were designated as mild or moderate.
-The most common reported were rash, headache, nausea, vomiting, and diarrhea.
+Our institutional experience has been consistent with this finding, even when given in a multi-dose regimen.
+The most common reported adverse effects in studies were rash, headache, nausea, vomiting, and diarrhea.

 Uniqueness